raig4359/fdk-client-kotlin/documentation/PLATFORM.md

-This API allows to edit a size guide.
+This API allows to create a size guide associated to a brand.

 *Returned Response*